-Place gates at the top and bottom of each stairway they may approach.
+Place gates at the top and bottom of each stairway.
 Gates that screw into the wall are best.
-Follow all manufacturer safety instructions.
+Follow the manufacturer's safety instructions.

 Injury due to falls from windows can occur from even a first or second story window as well as from a high-rise.
 Follow these simple suggestions: